 Step-Up in Basis

-Coupled with the step-up in basis on your father's property bringing your gain down to $50,000, you would owe no capital gains tax at all as long as you actually live in the property for at least two years.
+Coupled with the step-up in basis on your father's property that reduced your gain to $50,000, you would owe no capital gains tax at all as long as you lived in the property for at least two years.